BitAndBlack/typorules/docs/rules.md

 #### Description

-Add a non breaking space between between to words that have a dash between `/` to **allow** separating those two.
+Add a non-breaking space between to words that have a dash between `/` to **allow** separating those two.
 This can improve the text wrap when having long words-

 #### Transformation example